lilbagi6/Transaction-classification/README.md

 #  Transaction Category Classifier

+My first side project.
 This project classifies financial transactions into one or more categories using a combination of textual descriptions, transaction amounts, and date features.
 It uses a custom-built **Multilayer Perceptron (MLP)** neural network for multi-label classification.

 ---